Guilherme Schettine

-Guilherme Schettine Guimarães (born 10 October 1995), known as Guilherme Schettine or simply Guilherme, is a Brazilian professional footballer who plays as a forward for Moreirense.
+Guilherme Schettine Guimarães (born 10 October 1995), known as Guilherme Schettine or simply Guilherme, is a Brazilian professional footballer who plays as a forward for Chinese Super League club Tianjin Jinmen Tiger.

 Club career

 Born in Gama, Distrito Federal, Guilherme was an Atlético Paranaense youth graduate.
 He made his first team debut on 21 April 2013, coming on as a second half substitute for goalscorer Edigar Junio in a 3–1 Campeonato Paranaense home win against fierce rivals Coritiba.
 Seven days later he scored his first senior goal, but in a 1–4 away loss against Operário Ferroviário.

 Rarely used during the following campaigns, Guilherme was loaned to Série C side Guaratinguetá on 27 July 2015.
 On 30 November he moved to fellow third-tier club Portuguesa, also in a temporary deal.

 Returning to Furacão in July 2016, Guilherme made his Série A on 6 October by replacing Lucho González in a 3–1 home win against Chapecoense.

 On 6 July 2021, he joined Vizela on a season-long loan.

 On 25 July 2022, he signed a one-year loan deal with Grasshopper in the Swiss Super League.
 Grasshopper have a buy option for Schettine.
 It would be four weeks until he could make his first appearance for the club, due to a missing work permit.
 On 20 August 2022, he scored two goals in his first game, a Swiss Cup match against a team from the 4th tier, after coming on in the 61st minute.

 On 6 July 2023, Schettine signed with the Russian Premier League club Ural Yekaterinburg.
 He left Ural in June 2024.

 On July 15, 2024 it was confirmed that Schettine had joined Moreirense on a deal until 2026.

+On 22 January 2026, Schettine moved to Chinese Super League club Tianjin Jinmen Tiger for a reported fee of €700.000.